Meet the Treasurer

 Major Accomplishments

-• Since taking office in 2011, Treasurer Loftis has returned more than $335 million in unclaimed funds to South Carolinians – more than all previous state treasurers combined.
+• Since taking office in 2011, Treasurer Loftis has returned more than $365 million in unclaimed funds to South Carolinians – three times more than all previous state treasurers combined.

 • Through the strategic sale of the state’s General Obligation and Revenue Bonds, the Treasurer’s Office has facilitated several billion dollars of new and refunded state economic development, agency, transportation, housing and college/university project debt while saving taxpayers more than $530 million.